 One line a day will get you ended at some point.
 Zero lines a day will get you nowhere.

 I’ll try to do this method too.
 At least one line a day.

 15- Do at least something related to the skill of writing

 This would be reading or maybe listening to audiobooks.
 It’s passive, easier to do, and you’ll be improving your writing even so because reading is one of the most important things for that.

 Final things to remember

 - Be kind to yourself.
 If you really don’t have time to write, don’t.
-It’s all right, life changes and evolves, eventually you’ll have time to do it, even if it takes you years.
+It’s all right, life changes and evolves, eventually, you’ll have time to do it, even if it takes you years.
 This happened to me when I was in college.
 I literally didn’t write at all because I was so saturated.
-Someday, it will pass, you will write.
+Someday, it will pass, and you will write.